-Water levels in September 2020 were down approximately 12 feet during our sampling effort, with a strong algal bloom occurring.
+Water levels in September 2021 were down approximately 10 feet during our sampling effort, with a moderate algal bloom occurring.
+Water levels continued to decrease throughout the fall.
 Gill netting was conducted overnight with three sinking and three floating experimental gill nets.
-Prior to 1986, adult fish populations were monitored, however sampling was neither uniform, nor consistent enough to develop useful trend data on sport fish population size or composition.
-As a result, this data was excluded from analysis and is only included within the tables for reference to the illegal introduction of northern pike and yellow perch.
+Prior to 1986, adult fish populations were monitored inconsistently resulting in limited useful trend data on sport fish population size or composition.
+As a result, these data were excluded from analysis and are only included within the tables for reference to the illegal introduction of northern pike and yellow perch.